ir-engine/developer-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_installingProjects.md

-# Installing Projects
+# Installing projects
-## Local Install Flow
+## Local install flow

 To install a project locally, clone the repository you wish to install to the `/packages/projects/projects/` folder.
 You can do this with the follow commands:

 ```
 cd packages/projects/projects/
 git clone https://github.com/myorg/myrepo
 cd myrepo
 code .
 ```

 This will create a folder name `myrepo` which must contain an `xrengine.config.ts` file, and open the project in a new vscode window (such that git commands can be handled by the new window).
 All you need to do now to run this project is re-run the stack (with `npm run dev`).

-## Graphical Install Flow
+## Graphical install flow

 Projects can also be installed and managed from the /admin/projects route.
 You must be an admin and must have a linked GitHub account, which can be attained by having your